Manse Check List for Vacancy

 - Read meters and inform utility companies, Council Tax Department and insurance company as at start of let.

-- Prepare account of letting income and expenditure on repairs and send to Synod Finance & Property Administrator.
+- Prepare an account of letting income and expenditure on repairs and send to the Synod Finance Officer.

 In case of a burst pipe